Grow Smarter Together

 Our vibrant business community is the source of the high paying jobs that provide the tax base to fund the many programs that serve all city residents.
 Our reputation as an incubator for start-ups, ranging from companies developing the next great energy drink, new advance in cycling technology or innovative app, is a central part of Boulder’s identity.
 We need this entrepreneurial spirit, and should continue to support the presence of these companies in this community.

 Growing smarter means that our future growth should occur within the framework of our current height limitations; they make Boulder the unique city that it is.
-While these limits create restrictions on growing vertically, we are still able to achieve greater density and taller structures in areas that can accommodate and are appropriate for that type of development.
+While these limits create restrictions on growing vertically, we are still able to achieve greater density and taller structures in areas that can accommodate it and are appropriate for that type of development.
 I believe that most residents of Boulder support that vision, and I will be firm in its defense.